kjjkjjzyayufqza/EXVS2-Audio-Editor/README.md

 - **Audio Replacement**: Replace audio tracks with your own audio files
 - **Loop Point Processing**: Add loop points to audio files for seamless looping
 - **Search & Filter**: Easily find specific audio tracks within large containers
-- **Cross-Platform**: Works on Windows as a native application and on any platform as a web application

 ## System Requirements

 - **Windows**: Windows 10 or newer recommended
-- **Web**: Any modern browser with WebAssembly support

 ## Installation

 1. Download the latest release from the [Releases](https://github.com/your-username/exvs2-audio-editor/releases) page
 2. Extract the ZIP file to a location of your choice
 3. Run the `exvs2_audio_editor.exe` file

-For the web version, visit the hosted application at: [EXVS2 Audio Editor Web](https://your-web-app-url.com)

 ## Usage